1. FINDING YOUR NEW HOME

 Utility Tax Avoidance Plan (UTAP) - A great benefit of the SOFA agreement is the Utility Tax Avoidance Plan (UTAP).
 UTAP reduces your utility costs by providing tax relief for electricity (19%), gas (19%), and water (7%).
 Register for the program by visiting the Value Added Tax (VAT) office on your installation.
 Be sure to bring a copy of your contract and a copy of your orders with you when you go to the VAT Office.

-Phone contracts - Keep in mind that you will not have phone service automatically when you move in your new home.
+Phone contracts - Keep in mind that you will not have phone service automatically when you move into your new home.
 For internet access and landline phone service, you have to sign up with a phone service provider of your choice like TKS on base or Telekom, Kabel Deutschland, Vodafone, 1&1, etc. It pays off to compare them!
-A good and convenient comparison portal is Check 24.
+Check 24 is a good and convenient comparison portal.

-The minimum contract duration is 24 months and extends itself automatically for another 12 months if not terminated a few months in advance of the expiration of the contract.
+The minimum contract duration is 24 months and the contract is automatically extended for another 12 months if it is not terminated a few months in advance of its end date.
 Please note that the contract termination must be in writing!
 Early termination requires a substantive cause.
 Your status with the US Military allows you to terminate your phone/internet service contract upon PCS.
 Just present your provider a copy of your orders.